 - Needs Assessment and Master Planning – The chore here is to review attendance and other data in order to determine space requirements.
 From there, working with a master planner, the executive pastor oversees the development of a “master plan.”

-- Capital Campaign Oversight – For the most part, any land purchase and/or construction project requires a pretty major fund raising effort.
-In the church this is usually done via a capital campaign.
+- Capital Campaign Oversight – For the most part, any land purchase and/or construction project requires a pretty major fundraising effort.
+In the church, this is usually done via a capital campaign.
 The executive pastor oversees the campaign, either leading the campaign themselves or directly supervising a capital campaign consultant.

 - Land/Facilities Search – The executive pastor oversees a search for suitable land and/or facilities for the church.
 This often includes contact with the local municipality, real estate brokers, etc.

-- Loan Application – Most construction projects involve a construction loan and long-term mortgage.
+- Loan Application – Most construction projects involve a construction loan and a long-term mortgage.
 The executive pastor is directly involved in finding a suitable bank or other funding organization and successfully completing the loan application process.

 - Contractor Selection – The executive pastor manages the search for a general contractor.
 At least 3 different options are found, developed, and compared.
-This involves much interface and coordination between the master planner and each contractor, all of which is overseen by the executive pastor.
+This involves much interface and coordination between the master planner and each contractor, all of which are overseen by the executive pastor.

 - Construction Management – As construction gets underway, the executive pastor is usually the overall construction manager.
 The construction manager oversees the general contractor and/or any other contractor involved in the project, resolving day-to-day issues that arise.

-- Implementation – As construction nears completion, the executive pastor works with the staff on space planning and doing what is necessary to get moved in to the new space.
+- Implementation – As construction nears completion, the executive pastor works with the staff on space planning and doing what is necessary to get moved into the new space.